 \section{Kron reduction of directed graphs}

-In \cite{dorfler2012kron}, the authors provided a graph-theoretic analysis of the Kron reduction process of undirected graphs.
-In this section, we generalize the definition of Kron reduction to directed graphs and prove its topological and algebraic properties.
+In \cite{dorfler2012kron}, the authors provided a graph-theoretic analysis of the Kron reduction process of an undirected graph.
+In this section, we generalize the definition of a Kron reduction to directed graphs and prove its topological and algebraic properties.